Refractive Surgery Choices

 The most commonly used refractive procedures, with excellent track records, are:

-- Laser corneal reshaping, applied to the surface (photorefractive keratectomy, or PRK) or beneath a flap (laser assisted in situ keratomileusis, or LASIK).
+- Laser corneal reshaping: A tiny lenticule is created within the corneal layers and removed (SMILE), applied to the surface (photorefractive keratectomy/PRK) or beneath a flap (laser assisted in situ keratomileusis, or LASIK).

 Refractive lens exchange (RLE) vision correction is stable long-term, and avoids the need for cataract surgery later, but it disturbs any natural accommodation under age 50.
 Therefore RLE rarely is considered under age 45.